TommyLe3825/Queue-Management/README.md

 # Queue-Management

-We continue to develop our Queue management system that we made in the previous module.
+We continue to develop our Queue management system that we made in the previous module on Sololearn.

 You are asked to add a new functionality: adding two queues together.
 The result should be a new queue, where the elements of the first queue come first, followed by the second queue's elements.